GregKedrovsky/Hacking/04_Enumeration/enum_http.md

 dirb http://[target ip] /usr/share/metasploit-framework/data/wordlists/directory.txt
 ```
 - NOTE: dirb needs a URL not just an IP address
-- It dirb sends GET requests to predetermined URLs (based on its default, included wordlist) to see if it gets back anything.
+- DirB sends GET requests to predetermined URLs (based on its default, included wordlist) to see if it gets back anything.
 - It will enumerate quite a bit of information about the site's content (esp. directories).

 ### GoBuster